They Came from Outer Space: Crouton powers

 This ability allows one Croutonian to transfer some of his energy into another Croutonian.
 To do this they first must clasp both of their hands while facing each other.
 Then one can pass his energy into the other.
 The effect on the one receiving the energy is that he is able to move almost at twice his normal speed, and have extremely quick reflexes.
 The other one will move in an exaggerated slowness and with extremely slow reflexes.
 It is not explained if the Croutonians must be related to use this ability or if they can transfer energy to anyone from Crouton.

 Production notes

 Theme song

 The lyrics of the show's theme song were written by Gary Stockdale with Marie Cain, and performed by Stockdale, Cain, Terry Wood, and Michael Now.

 Episodes

 Home media

-On February 14, 2012, Timeless Media Group released They Came from Outer Space- The Complete Television Series on DVD in Region 1.
+On February 14, 2012, Timeless Media Group (under license from Universal Studios Home Entertainment) released They Came from Outer Space- The Complete Television Series on DVD in Region 1.